What to know about safe sleep for babies in 2024

 As parents, we know that there’s nothing more important to you than your baby’s safety and well-being.
 Newborns spend most of their time sleeping—a whopping 16 to 18 hours each day.
 When considering safe sleep for babies, it’s important to be aware of all the factors, such as their overall environment (including the room temperature and airflow), sleeping position, bedding, and what they’re wearing.

 So much has changed in the world of sleep last year that it can be hard to keep up!
-Last year, in 2022, the American Academy of Pediatrics (AAP) revised its safe sleep guidelines for infants for the first time in five years.
+In 2022, the American Academy of Pediatrics (AAP) revised its safe sleep guidelines for infants for the first time in five years.
 President Biden signed the Safe Sleep for Babies Act into law, which bans products such as inclined sleepers and crib bumpers.
 And a new study identified a biochemical marker in babies’ blood, which can help determine if newborn babies are at risk for SIDS.

 The AAP’s revised safe sleep guidelines: Key points for parents